nespinoza/spotnest/README.md

     python spotnest.py

-And the could should run, fit the transit + spot model, and save the results to a pickle file.
+And the code should run, fit the transit + spot model, and save the results to a pickle file.
 If you have matplotlib, it will also show you a nice plot at the end with draws from the posterior model.

 OUTPUTS
 -------